Zulma Louise Cherlet

 Funeral mass will be celebrated on Saturday, January 11, 2020 at 11:00 am at St. Michael’s Church, 113 7 Avenue, Gimli, MB, concelebrated by Father Marcelino Bandico and Father Art Seaman.
 Inurnment at Swan Lake Cemetery will occur at a later date.
 The family gives heartfelt thanks to the staff at Health Sciences Center, the Gimli Community Health Center – Johnson Memorial Hospital, and the Interlake – Eastern Regional Health Authority for their kind and compassionate care, as well as to family and friends for their continued prayers and support.
 In lieu of flowers, the family requests that donations be made to Evergreen Basic Needs in Gimli (evergreenbasicneeds.com).

-To send flowers to Zulma's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Zulma Louise Cherlet, please visit our floral store.